 While the UCPA is viewed as less onerous in the requirements it places on businesses, it is no doubt another next step in the creation of laws that will more strictly govern consumer data across the country.
 Utah consumers will have new powers over the collection of personal data and the right to opt-out of having their data shared and repurposed for marketing and advertising.

 The implication for enterprises reliant on third-party data for marketing and targeting is significant.
 Companies desperate to understand and anticipate customer needs, preferences and habits to personalize experiences and market effectively could find pipelines to critical data and insights further siphoned off.
-It’s the primary reason why Forrester Research predicts that brands will know and have insights into fewer than 20% of their customers in the years to come.
+It’s the primary reason why it has been predicted that brands will know and have insights into fewer than 20% of their customers in the years to come.

 But it is also the reason why billing data is poised to become an even more valuable source of customer insights than it already is.

 In addition to serving as a record for what needs to be invoiced, entitled and provisioned, billing data can yield in-depth insights into customer activity, revealing what a customer has purchased and when, the payment method used, service fees charges, changes to the subscription life cycle and much more.
 Billing data has the potential to plug some of the significant data gaps that enterprises will be forced to wrestle with as more data privacy laws emerge.

 Best of all, billing data is first-party data, collected, owned and managed by the enterprise.

 To date, billing data has primarily fallen under the purview of organizational finance teams.
 Enterprises seeking usable and contextual data related to customer experiences and relationships must begin to see billing data as a first-party data strategy and extend its availability beyond finance teams to the wider organization.